lamg/pmproxy/README.md

 - [ ] Automatic session closing
 - [ ] Marshal and Unmarshal correctly

-- [ ] general request processing server.go
+- [ ] general request processing pmproxy.go
 - [ ] Redefine the project according the types in res_det.go
 - [x] delay_manager.go
 - [ ] resource [de]serialization persistence_graph.go
 - [x] how much bandwith of a channel consumes a connection at given rate
-- [ ] connector.go, request through proxy must be managed by the proxy itself, upper limit of connections per host
+- [ ] connector.go, request through proxy must be managed by the proxy itself
 - [ ] configuration management
+- [x] limit the amount of connections per client
+- [ ] provide a list of URLs whose access doesn't add to user consumption
+- [ ] provide the amount of opened connections to the user.
+Implies getting at hand all CLMng, probably using the persistence graph.
+Which is another interface to what underlies in PMProxy.Rd
+- [x] priority of consumption coeficient